 This Contract shall be governed by and interpreted in accordance with the laws of New Zealand referred to in the Engagement Letter or Proposal and the Courts of New Zealand shall have exclusive jurisdiction in relation to any claim, dispute or difference concerning the Contract and any matter arising from it.
 The parties irrevocably waive any right they may have to object to any action being brought in an inconvenient forum or to claim that those courts do not have jurisdiction.
 If no State is specified in the Engagement Letter or Proposal, the laws of New Zealand in which the Engagement Letter or Proposal is issued by us shall apply.

-If any dispute arises, prior to commencing legal proceedings, the parties must attempt to resolve the dispute in good faith through Crowe Australasia’s internal dispute resolution process.
+If any dispute arises, prior to commencing legal proceedings, the parties must attempt to resolve the dispute in good faith through Findex’s internal dispute resolution process.

 15.6 Force majeure

 Neither party will be liable to the other for any delay or failure to fulfil their obligations (excluding payment obligations) under this Contract to the extent that any such delay or failure arises from causes beyond their control, including but not limited to fire, flood, acts of God, acts or regulations of any governmental authority, war, riot, terrorist activities, strikes, lockouts and industrial disputes.